Words Transmit Images

 It seems that Zacharias was asking the angel, “What sign will you give me so that I will KNOW you are telling the truth?”
 Zacharias was not willing, at that point, to receive the Word of God without a sign.
 He wanted more evidence than the Word of God sent by the angel.

-When Zacharias asked for a sign, the angel replied, “...I am Gabriel, that stands in the presence of God; and am sent to speak unto thee, and to shew thee these glad tidings.
-And, behold, thou shalt be dumb, and not be able to speak, until the day that these things shall be performed, because thou believest not my words, which shall be fulfilled in their season.”
-(Luke 1:19-20)
+When Zacharias asked for a sign, the angel replied, “...I am Gabriel, who stands in the presence of God, and was sent to speak to you and bring you these glad tidings.
+But behold, you will be mute and not be able to speak until the day that these things takes place, because you did not believe my words which shall be fulfilled in their own time” (Luke 1:19-20).

 These verses indicate that there are some prayers God wants to answer and things He desires to do that will never happen unless we get in agreement with Him.
 So many have said, “Well, if it’s the will of God, it will happen and if it’s not the will of God, it wouldn’t happen anyway.”

-Jesus gives us a biblical perspective concerning this matter “...all things whatsoever ye shall ask in prayer, believing ye shall receive.”
-(Matthew 21:22) In other words, you are only limited by what you can believe when it is based on the authority of God’s Word.
+Jesus gives us a biblical perspective concerning this matter “Whatever things you ask in prayer, believing, you shall receive” (Matthew 21:22).
+In other words, you are only limited by what you can believe when it is based on the authority of God’s Word.

 In the book of Hebrews, we find a classic example of unbelief keeping all the people who doubted God from the Promised Land:

 “So we see that they could not enter in because of unbelief.
-Let us therefore fear, lest, a promise being left us of entering into his rest, any of you should seem to come short of it.
-For unto us was the gospel preached, as well as unto them: but the word preached did not profit them, not being mixed with faith in them that heard it.
-For we which have believed do enter into rest, as he said, As I have sworn in my wrath, if they shall enter into my rest: although the works were finished from the foundation of the world.”
-(Hebrews 3:19-4:3)
+Therefore, since a promise remains of entering His rest, let us fear lest any of you seem to have come short of it.
+For indeed the gospel was preached to us as well as to them; but the word which they heard did not profit them, not being mixed with faith in those who heard it.
+For we who have believed do enter that rest, as He said: 'So I swore in My wrath, They shall not enter My rest,' although the works were finished from the foundation of the world” (Hebrews 3:19-4:3).